Meet one of Nigeria’s youngest known C.E.O’s and he's just 17

 of Nigeria.
 No need for the long talk.
 Welcome to Zenith’s blog interview

-platform my name is J.A.
+platform.
+My name is J.A.
 Alexis and with me in the studio here is Mr.

 Kayode-Onaleye Ayokunle Elisha.